nooxnet/smart-meter-mbus-dlms/readme.md

 ASN.1 is a data type declaration notation.
 It describes the hierarchical structure of the APDU payload with various data types.
 There are encoding rules which define how a data type is encoded as series of bytes.

-The DLMS User Association Website provides the ASN.1 definition for DLMS/COSEM (`COSEMpdu_GB83.asn`).
-There are also some excerpts of the documentations~~~~ available for free.
+The DLMS User Association website provides the ASN.1 definition for DLMS/COSEM (`COSEMpdu_GB83.asn`).
+There are also some excerpts of the documentations available for free.
 Full documentations are not freely available.

 I chose a more general approach to read the ASN.1 APDU payload.
-I wrote a tool which transfers the ASN.1 definition file into TypeScript objects.
+I wrote a tool which transcribes the ASN.1 definition file into TypeScript objects.

 I then use these objects to read the APDU (see `cosem-data-reader.ts`).
 The DLMS/COSEM ASN.1 definitions are very broad and support a lot more data types than the smart meter uses to encode the data.
 So I have mostly only implemented those data types and encoding variants which are actually used by the smart meter.

 ### Extracting the OBIS values

 As already mentioned the DLMS/COSEM definition is very broad.
 So I extract the relevant OBIS values hard coded from the DLMS/COSEM result (see `cosem-obis-data-processor.ts`).
-I use a simpler format (less nesting) as the resulting JSON object.
+I write the data into a simpler (less nested) JSON object.
 But a debug log is available which produces pretty much the same XML result as other tools (like Gurux) do.